rhakbari/full-stack-test-backend/README.md

 - Currently the backend is running on localhost:8000

-- Run the below command in your terminal to run the backend:
+- Run the below command in your terminal to get started:

 ```
 go run main.go